ece362-purdue/proton-labs/lab0-intro/README.md

 ## Step 1: Solder pin headers to your keypad

+> [!NOTE]
+> If you are waiting on a soldering station to free up, continue from Step 2.

 **Soldering!?
 In ECE 36200?
 What is this, ECE 20008?**

 No, this isn't a typo.
 In ECE 36200, you will have multiple components in your kit that have no pin headers added.
 One of our two reasons is to eliminate the labor cost associated in soldering those pin headers.